-However, too late in the fall brings some other issues.
-Early cold winters bring snow, creating dry, desert-like conditions, and because the trees and the ground stay frozen, neither will benefit from snow until it melts.
+Early cold winters bring snow, creating dry, desert-like conditions and because the trees and the ground stay frozen, neither will benefit from snow until it melts in the spring.

-Hot summers are not good times to plant as the tree is already under stress and the heat will only add to that.
+Hot summers are not the best times to plant trees as they are already under stress and the heat adds to that.

-Evergreens can be planted with a bit more latitude but still, it is not a good idea when the summer is hot.
+-can be planted with a bit more latitude but still not ideal when the summer is hot.

-Before you decide which method is best for your garden, think about how tree roots grow.
+Before deciding which method is best for you,

-...and most of the tree root growth is in the top 10 to 12 inches (25-35 cm) of soil.
-(Incredible how a 40 foot tree’s roots do not go much deeper than a foot or so).
+Those roots are in the top 10 to 12 inches (25-35 cm) of soil.
+(Incredible how a 40 foot tree’s roots don't go much deeper than a foot or so).

-So, when a tree is planted with a wire basket, lined with burlap and tied with synthetic cord left on its root ball, imagine how difficult it is for those tiny hair-like roots to push through that burlap...next to impossible.
+Planting a tree with its wire basket, lined with burlap and tied with synthetic cord left still on its root ball, imagine how difficult for those tiny hair-like roots to push through that burlap... or get water and nutrients - next to impossible.

-Although this is good for the nursery that digs hundreds of trees, and has to store them for a long time (this varies with the size of nursery from weeks to months to years…) it is not so good for the tree when planted.
+This is good for the nursery that digs hundreds of trees and has to store them for a long time - (sometimes weeks; sometimes several seasons if they don't sell - but not for the tree.

 HOW TO PLANT A TREE: